Frequently Asked Questions

 Who are we?

-We are a community-based food pantry located in Westchester County, New York.
-Based in the town of Croton-on-Hudson, we also serve clients throughout the towns of Cortlandt as well as the city of Peekskill.
+We are a community-based food pantry located in the village of Croton-on-Hudson in Westchester County, New York.
 The food pantry was founded in 1983 and is currently run by a volunteer board and more than 50 regular volunteers.
 Our current name is the Croton-Cortlandt Food Pantry; our former name was the Cortlandt Emergency Food Bank.

 What is our mission?